rhevorn/shape/docs/V1_ROADMAP.md

 ## Gate 5 — documentation and release readiness

 - [x] Complete package docs and runnable examples for the full public surface
-- [x] Write migration notes for all pre-v1 API changes
+- [x] Keep architecture / API sketch / public-contract docs aligned with code
 - [x] Verify README, module path, Go version, license, CI, and changelog
 - [x] Run the release checklist on Go 1.24 and current Go with a clean tracked tree